dennisXZX/devops-notes/AWS-S3.md

 - Files in an existing bucket are not replicated automatically.
 You need to copy them using command line `aws s3 cp --recursive s3://testbucket-by-dennis-versioning s3://test-by-dennis-replication-sydney`.
 All subsequent updated files will be replicated automatically

 - Delete markers are NOT replicated

-#### Lifecycle Management

-- Can be used in conjunction with versioning

-- Can be applied to current versions and previous versions

-- Transition to the Standard - Infrequent Access (IA) Storage Class 30 days after creation date, archive to Glacier Storage Class 30 days after IA.